xdevplatform/xdk/xdk/typescript/docs/classes/ActivityClient.md

 • **new ActivityClient**(`client`): [`ActivityClient`](ActivityClient.md)

-Creates a new Activity client instance
+Creates a new activity client instance

 #### Parameters